huggingface/transformers/docs/source/add_new_model.rst

 In the same way, the Hugging Face team will open comments when reviewing your code.
 We recommend asking most questions on GitHub on your PR.
-For some very general questions that are not very useful for the public, feel free to ping the Hugging Face team by Slack or mail.
+For some very general questions that are not very useful for the public, feel free to ping the Hugging Face team by Slack or email.

 **Adapt the generated models code for brand_new_bert**